 Sol Aurora can be a good option if you look for cheap all inclusive holidays to Croatia.Check the latest prices and availability!

 Valamar Girandella Maro Suites

-This is the only Croatia all inclusive 5 star hotel.
+This is only Croatia all inclusive 5 star hotel.
 Maro Suites are 149 suites property within larger Valamar Girandella Collection Resort.
-The entire resort features 540 rooms, suites and villas some created with children in mind, and others only for adults.
-Within the resort, only Maro Suites offer all inclusive formula.
+The entire resort features 540 rooms, suites, and villas some created with children in mind, and others only for adults.
+Within the resort, only Maro Suites offers an all-inclusive formula.

 Valamar Girandella Maro Suites is a perfect place to spend family holidays in Croatia all inclusive.
 The hotel is brand new (open in 2018), clean, comfortable, and offers lots of activities for small children.
 Kids and adults alike will like to know that there are heated indoor and outdoor pools at this family hotel Croatia all inclusive.

 Maro Suites all-inclusive formula includes three meals a day, beer and wine during the meals, soft drinks and hot beverages available 24h, afternoon snack.
 You will need to pay extra for branded drinks, espresso coffee, and some activities.
 You can swap a buffet dinner for a served dinner in selected resort's restaurants.

 Beaches in Rabac are the best in all Istria, and Valamar Maro Suites' beaches aren't any different.
 Natural, small rounded pebbles are perfect for children, and parents.Check more information and photos here!